Over the past fifteen years, Voiceless has been at the forefront of creating a new social justice movement - animal protection.

 The Lecture Series addressed a range of topics, including factory farming, ag-gag legislation, hunting and animals in politics.

-The Series featured a number of high profile lawyers and public figures including The Honourable Michael Kirby AC CMG, Her Excellency Professor Marie R Bashir AD CVO and Emeritus Professor Gillian Triggs, President of the Australian Human Rights Commission.
+The Series involved a number of high profile lawyers and public figures including The Honourable Michael Kirby AC CMG, Her Excellency Professor Marie R Bashir AD CVO and Emeritus Professor Gillian Triggs, President of the Australian Human Rights Commission.

 Today, Voiceless is continuing to ensure animals are protected by the law through our Legal Education work.